docker/docs/api/dtr_1_3_accounts.md

 ### Create an Organization Account

-DTR auth settings must be in "managed" or "ldap" mode.
+DTR auth settings must be in "Managed" or "ldap" mode.

 Example Request: